-Scorecards.
-We continue to make various multi-year investments to build the infrastructure for a future housing finance system, including the development of the common securitization platform by the CSS, which is jointly owned by Freddie Mac and Fannie Mae, and a single (common) security.
-With regard to the common securitization platform, while we exercise influence over CSS through our Board representation, we do not control its day to day operations.
-As a result, if this initiative is not successful, we may not recover our investments.
-In addition, the transition to the common securitization platform, which is currently scheduled to begin in late 2016, presents significant operational and technological challenges.
+We continue to make various multi-year investments to build the infrastructure for a better housing finance system, including the development of the common securitization platform by CSS (jointly owned by Freddie Mac and Fannie Mae) and a single (common) security.
+With regard to the common securitization platform, while we exercise influence over CSS through our representation on the CSS Board of Managers, we do not control its day-to-day operations.
+CSS' day-to-day operations are managed by CSS management, which is overseen by the CSS Board of Managers.
+The Board of Managers consists of two Freddie Mac and two Fannie Mae representatives.
+We may not realize the benefits of our investments if the common securitization platform and single (common) security do not operate successfully, or if the market does not accept the single (common) security.
+In addition, the transition to the common securitization platform, which began in late 2016, presents significant operational and technological challenges.
+Freddie Mac began its transition to the common securitization platform in late 2016 through Release 1.
+We are employing various processes and procedures to mitigate the operational risks related to Release 1, including leveraging redundant operational processes and the ability to execute specific failback procedures.
+We will continue working with FHFA, CSS and Fannie Mae to develop processes and procedures related to the risks associated with Release 2.